RicardoIT-Web/diners-3star-restaurant/README.md

 The Table model is created to provide the restaurant with a more flexible approach of managing tables pending customer demand.
 This feature is only available to the restaurant administrator.
 As an example, in the winter months the outside tables might be moved indoors as the demand for outdoor space might be reduced or eliminated.
 This model provides an administrator with the functionality to be able to do just that.

 #### The Admin View

+Employing all CRUD features - The administrator can Create, Read, Update and Delete any of these tables.
 ![The Table Model](/media/images/table_management_admin_img.jpg)